demchenkoalex/react-native-module-template/README.md

 [![Code Style: Google](https://img.shields.io/badge/code%20style-google-blueviolet.svg)](https://github.com/google/gts)

 A starter for the React Native library written in TypeScript, with linked example project and optional native code.
-This project aims to support latest React Native versions and keep best practices in mind.
+This project aims to support the latest React Native versions and keep best practices in mind.

 ## Alternatives